JakeSaintG/pokemon_teambuilder/README.md

 # Unofficial Pokemon Teambuilder!
 ### A tool for building your dream team!
-This application is meant for you to help create a visualize a team of Pokemon.
+This application is meant to help create and visualize a team of six Pokemon.
 You can use it for fun or use it to help pick your dream team for playing one of the Pokemon games!

 #### Features
 - Selectable player icons featuring old heros in the Pokemon games!
-- Name your team!
--- Don't like that name?
+- Name your team! -- Don't like that name?
 Rename it!
 - Pick a cool background! --All themes have been checked with Spectrum to ensure application visibility with multiple variations of color-blindness.
 - Input your dream Pokemon into the field and watch them appear in your team! --Spelling matters.
 Capitalization and punctuations don't.
 - Your Pokemon's name, image, and stats are visible immediately.